01The Venice Biennale

 02Sao Paulo Biennial

-documenta in Kassel, Germany is not a biennial, since it is held every 5 years.
+documenta in Kassel, Germany is not a biennial, since it is held every five years.
 However, it ranks in prestige and importance with the world's top biennials and triennials.

 During its opening preview, arts professionals including artists, curators, museum directors, critics, art dealers, etc. from around the world attend.
 Established in 1955, documenta is one of the major must-see art exhibitions.